-- Holding the applicator by the ribbed end of the barrel, insert the filled applicator into the vagina as far as it will comfortably go.
+- Holding the applicator by the ribbed end of the barrel, gently insert it into the vagina as far as it will comfortably go.

-- Slowly press the plunger of the applicator to release the cream into the vagina.
+- Press the plunger to release the suppository into the vagina.

 - Remove the applicator from the vagina.

 3. Cleaning the applicator

 After each use, you should thoroughly clean the applicator by following the procedure below:

 - Pull the plunger out of the barrel.